berg2043/Acronym-Generator/README.md

 # SNAPS (Spawning Nice Acronyms for People with Style)

-## Descriptipon
+## Description
-_Durration: 2 weeks_
+_Duration: 2 weeks_

 ## Description
-This is an acronym genertaor.
+This is an acronym generator.
 A user inputs words to describe something, and the app takes those words and synonyms of those words and combine them to create acronyms that are also words.
 Users can browse these acronyms and word lists.
 If they log in, they can choose their favorite acronyms and word lists to be